Beautiful Ones: Reception and legacy

 In 2014, Paste listed the song at number 34 in its list of "The 50 Best Britpop Songs".
 Michael Danaher wrote: "The song is both simple and sophisticated, and it's a true Britpop gem that deserves much attention."
+In a Clash retrospective feature on Coming Up, Ricky Jones called the single "a jangly pop masterpiece with one of the most melancholic sing-a-long choruses Britpop would ever produce."